 As some communities start up youth sports again, how can you decide whether it’s safe for your children to play?

-“I would encourage kids to become active again, but with the caveat of being safe and minimizing risks as much as possible,” says pediatrician W. Kyle Mudd, MD.
+“I would encourage kids to become active again, but with the caveat of being safe and minimizing risks as much as possible,” says pediatrician W. Kyle Mudd, DO.
 “The virus is still very much present in the community, so we can’t let our guard down.”

 Here are some things to consider as you weigh the potential risks and benefits for your child.